pirocorp/Notes/TSQL.md

     - Each column has a unique name.
     - The order of rows doesn't matter.
    - II NF
     - All from I NF.
+    - The order of rows doesn't matter.
-    - No partial dependencies.
+    - aaa

 	| StudentId | SubjectId | Mark | Teacher |